Savon

 response.body # => { response: { success: true, name: "luke" } }

-Translates the response and returns it as a Hash.
+Translates the response and returns the full envelope as a Hash, including both header and body.

 Savon uses Nori to translate the SOAP response XML to a Hash.
 You can change how the response is translated through a couple of global and local options.
 The following example shows the options available to configure Nori and their defaults.